![]() |

 Section 500.150 Confidentiality/Privacy

-1) Each participating agency shall permit parents to inspect and review any records relating to their children that are collected, maintained, or used by the agency under this Part (including records relating to evaluations/assessments, eligibility determinations, development and implementation of IFSPs, individual complaints dealing with the eligible child, and any other area under this Part involving records about the child and the child's family).
-The agency shall comply with a request without unnecessary delay and before any meeting regarding an IFSP or any hearing relating to the identification, evaluation, or placement of the child, or the provision of early intervention services to the child, and in no case more than 45 days after the request has been made (consistent with 34 CFR 99.10(b)).
-If the information is protected health information under HIPAA, the agency shall comply with the request within 30 days if the information is accessible on site, and within 45 days if it is not accessible on site.
+1) Each participating agency shall permit parents to inspect and review any records relating to their children that are collected, maintained, or used by the agency under this Part (including records relating to evaluations or assessments, screenings, eligibility determinations, development and implementation of IFSPs, provision of EI services, individual complaints dealing with the eligible child, and any other area under this Part involving records about the child and the child's family).
+The agency shall comply with a request without unnecessary delay and before any meeting regarding an IFSP or any Due Process Hearing.
+In all cases, the regional intake entity shall comply within 10 calendar days after the request has been made.
+2) The right to inspect and review records under this Section includes:

-A) The right to a response from the local service provider to reasonable requests for explanations and interpretations of the records;
+A) The right to a response from the participating agency to reasonable requests for explanations and interpretations of the EI records;

 B) The right to request copies of the records containing the information if failure to provide those copies would effectively prevent the parent from exercising the right to inspect and review the records; and

-C) The right to have a representative of the parent inspect and review the records.
+C) The right to have a representative of the parent inspect and review the EI records.

 3) A participating agency may presume that the parent has authority to inspect and review records relating to his or her child unless the agency has been advised that the parent does not have the authority under applicable State law governing such matters as guardianship, separation, and divorce.

-c) Record of access/Accounting of disclosure Each participating agency shall keep a record of parties obtaining access to records collected, maintained, or used under this Part (except access by parents and authorized employees of the participating agency), including the name of the party, the date access was given, and the purpose for which the party is authorized to use the records.
-At the parent's request, each participating agency shall also provide an accounting of disclosures of a child's HIPAA protected health information that have been made in the past six years, as required in 45 CFR 164.528 (exceptions are provided in Section 164.528 for various disclosures).
+d) Record of access/Accounting of disclosure Each participating agency shall keep a record of persons obtaining access to records collected, maintained, or used under this Part (except access by parents and authorized employees of the participating agency), including the name of the person, the date access was given, and the purpose for which the person is authorized to use the records.

-1) Each participating agency may charge a fee for copies of records that are made for parents under this Part if the fee does not effectively prevent the parents from exercising their right to inspect and review those records.
+2) Each participating agency may charge a reasonable fee for additional copies of records that are made for parents under this Part if the fee does not effectively prevent the parents from exercising their right to inspect and review those records, except as provided in subsection (g)(1).

 1) A parent who believes that information in the records collected, maintained, or used under this Part is inaccurate or misleading or violates the privacy or other rights of the child may request the participating agency that maintains the information to amend the information.

-1) A participating agency shall give the parent an opportunity for a hearing to challenge the content of the agency's records on the grounds that the information in the records is inaccurate, misleading or in violation of privacy rights of the child.
+1) The Department shall give the parent an opportunity for a hearing to challenge the content of the EI records on the grounds that the information in the records is inaccurate, misleading or in violation of privacy rights of the child.

-3) The participating agency shall give the parent notice of the date, time and place reasonably in advance of the hearing.
+3) The Department shall give the parent notice of the date, time and place reasonably in advance of the hearing.

-5) The participating agency shall give the parent a full and fair opportunity to present evidence relevant to the grounds of challenge to the records.
+5) The Department shall give the parent a full and fair opportunity to present evidence relevant to the grounds of challenge to the records.

 6) The parent may at his/her own expense be assisted or represented by one or more individuals of choice, including an attorney.

-7) The participating agency shall make its decision within a reasonable time after the hearing.
+7) The Department shall make its decision within 10 business days after the hearing.
 The decision shall be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reason for the decision.

-8) If the decision of the agency is that the information challenged is inaccurate, misleading or in violation of the child's privacy rights, the participating agency shall:
+8) If the decision of the Department is that the information challenged is inaccurate, misleading or in violation of the child's privacy rights, the Department shall:

 A) amend the record accordingly; and